 More regulations and safety methods are used depending on a manufacturer’s location and personal protocols, with Superior Aluminum no exception.
 Located in southwest Ohio, Superior follows the guidelines outlined by Responsible Restart Ohio for Manufacturing Distribution & Construction.
 In these guidelines, measures such as the ones previously mentioned and more are included.
 Additionally, Superior implements guest and driver rules.
 Visiting guest must first schedule an appointment, have their temperature taken, and be wearing a mask before they are allowed to enter the facility.
 Similarly, drivers who are delivering or picking up from Superior must stay within a designated driver area to reduce face to face contact.

 Unfortunately, at the time of this blog, it seems like the coronavirus will remain a sizable part of our life for months to come.
-However, because of the hard work and safety habits that are being implemented by both government and employers, work and projects are still be completed.
+However, because of the hard work and safety habits that are being implemented by both government and employers, work projects are still being completed.
 By adhering to new CDC guidelines, washing hands, using proper PPE, and completing tasks remotely when possible, together we can keep others and ourselves safe.